MobleyLab/blues/README.md

 An example of how to set up a simulation sampling the binding modes of toluene bound to T4 lysozyme using NCMC and a rotational move can be found in `blues/example.py`

 ### Actually using BLUES
 The heart of the package is found in `blues/ncmc_switching.py`.
 This holds the framework for NCMC.
 Particularly, it contains the integrator class that calculates the work done during the NCMC move.
 It also controls the lambda scaling of parameters.
-Currently the alchemy package is used to generate the lambda parameters for the ligand, which can potentially modify 5 parameters–sterics, electrostatics, bonds, angles, and torsions.
+Currently the openmmtools.alchemy package is used to generate the lambda parameters for the ligand, allowing alchemical modification of the sterics and electrostatics of the system.
 The `Simulation` class in `blues/simulation.py` serves as a wrapper for running NCMC simulations.

 ###### For a detailed explanation of the BLUES framework or implementing new moves, check out the [README](devdocs/README.md) in devdocs.
+To see an example of how to use BLUES check blues/example.py for an example script

 ### Implementing Custom moves
 Users can implement their own MC moves into NCMC by inheriting from an appropriate `blues.moves.Move` class and constructing a custom `move()` method that only takes in an Openmm context object as a parameter.
 The `move()` method will then access the positions of that context, change those positions, then update the positions of that context.
 For example if you would like to add a move that randomly translates a set of coordinates the code would look similar to this pseudocode: